 Aphids hate chive plants, so plant them near aphid-prone plants in your garden to keep them away as a natural pest deterrent.

 Chives can help prevent mildew in susceptible plants.

 Here’s how: Chop up some chives and add them to a pot of boiling water.
 Boil for several minutes, then let cool to room temperature.
 Once cooled, add the mixture to a spray bottle and spray on your plants to prevent mildew.

 Chives repel unwanted pests, such as Japanese beetles, cabbage worms, and carrot rust flies.
 So, use them as companion plants for:

 They can also prevent apple scabs, so plant them near your apple trees!

 NOTE: Avoid planting near peas and beans.

-I hope that this post gives you the knowledge and confidence to try your hand at growing a chive plant!
-I just know that once you try growing it, you’ll appreciate all its benefits and keep it in your garden.
-The constant supply of fresh chives for cooking isn’t bad either! 😉
+I hope this post gives you the knowledge and confidence to try growing a chive plant!
+I know that once you try growing it, you’ll appreciate all its benefits and keep it in your garden.
+The constant supply of fresh chives for cooking isn’t bad, either! 😉

 More Gardening Resources

 - How To Plan A Vegetable Garden In 7 Easy Steps